ChrisKlug/web-dev-workshop/labs/lab12/lab12.md

 ### Verify persistence works

-It is actually really hard to verify that the memory persistence works, at there is no way to look at the memory.
+It is actually really hard to verify that the memory persistence works, and there is no way to look at the memory.
 And since it only really makes a difference when garbage collection happens, it is even harder.

 However, you are more than welcome to inject a `Logger<T>` in your grains and add some logging statements in the constructor.
 These can then be viewed in the Aspire Dashboard.